rngtang/Telephone-Assistant/README.md

 ### Install Requirements

-Next, to confirm the program can execute as expected, run the following command to install the requirements:
+Next, to confirm the program can execute as expected, run the following command to install required packages:

 ```bash
 pip install -r requirements.txt